ciandotson/PSF_MBIOME/README.md

 Rscript analysis.R --raw_soil ~/PSF_MBIOME/reads/SOIL_dir_name --raw_root ~/PSF_MBIOME/reads/ROOT_dir_name
 ```

-If you had not previously moved the files to this repository, change `~/ksp_amf/reads/dir_name` to where the raw forward reads are located in your local environment.
+If you had not previously moved the files to this repository, change `~/PSF_MBIOME/reads/dir_name` to where the raw forward reads are located in your local environment.

-This command calls the main R script `ksp_amf.R` to take as input the file paths of the raw reads and output a series of files that pertain to the results of the initial publication, including:
+This command calls the main R script `analysis.R` to take as input the file paths of the raw reads and output a series of files that pertain to the results of the initial publication, including:
 - `./reads`: a directory that contains all of the read data, including reads with adapter sequences removed, reads processed by `dada2`, and alignment and tree files.
 - `./PSF.RData`: an R environment that contains the saved image of the entire working environment of the pipeline.
 - `./abridged.RData`: an R environment that is a subset of `PSF.RData`, which saves the most important objects such as `phyloseq` objects, `ggplot2` plots, and outputs from major statistical tests.
 This is done because the entire R environment is too large for most laptops to process, so if the user wants to rerun portions of the code without HPC, this environment can be used.